 - Rosa - Various roses, including Japanese Rose (Rosa rugosa), extensive areas - white- and pink-flowered forms.

 - Rubus spectabilis - Salmonberry.
 A woody, pink-flowered bramble, with orange to red fruits, from

-- western North America.
+- North America.
 Invasive - being removed.

 - Symphoricarpus albus - Snowberry